Did a feedback mechanism between propositional and prescriptive knowledge create modern growth?: Conceptual and historical background

-The operation of the feedback loop process is illustrated in figure~\ref{fig:illustration_feedback_loop}.
-Here, spillovers between both propositional ($\Omega$) and prescriptive knowledge ($\lambda$) increase innovation in the receiving field.
+We illustrate the functioning of this feedback loop in figure~\ref{fig:illustration_feedback_loop}.
+A feedback loop consists of two elements, first spillovers and secondly increased innovation.
+As illustrated, spillovers between both propositional ($\Omega$) and prescriptive knowledge ($\lambda$) increase innovation in the receiving field.
 New knowledge in the receiving field in turn creates new spillovers back.
-Spillovers themselves could operate through a range of channels denoted as $A_1$--$A_4$ and $B_1$--$B_3$.
+An important insight is also that spillovers could operate through a multitude of channels.
+We identify a set of key spillovers, $A_1$--$A_4$ and $B_1$--$B_3$, that are either explicitly discussed in \cite{Mokyr2002} or prominently feature in the literature on knowledge, innovation, and technology \citep{Landes1969,Landes1998,stokes1997pasteur,Reyonolds1983,Stewart1986,Stewart2007,Jacob1997,Jacob2014,Mokyr2002}.

-First, spillovers from propositional to prescriptive knowledge ($\Omega \rightarrow \lambda$) could have operated through channels $A_1$--$A_4$.
+First, $A_1$--$A_4$ indicate channels through which spillovers from propositional to prescriptive knowledge ($\Omega \rightarrow \lambda$) operated.
 Most directly, a theoretical understanding of the laws of nature could lead to exact predictions of optimal engineering techniques ($A_1$).
 For example, early eighteenth century engineers could use Hooke's law to design springs, or model how bridges or tunnels would deform under load.
 Moreover, even without exact predictions, theories and observational knowledge could improve the search function over the technological space ($A_2$) \citep{kauffman2000optimal,acemoglu2016innovation}.
 Improvers could also profit from the adoption of the scientific toolset, such as mathematics or precise measurement ($A_3$) \citep{kellywatches2016}.
 Lastly, knowledge about limits or inconsistencies in existing knowledge could also help to set the agenda for practical inquiry ($A_4$).
 As discussed later for the case of water wheels, conflicts between theories often served as a starting point for successful experimentation \citep{Reyonolds1983}.